denten-books/plain-text/3-projection.md

 >
 >Insight remains handmade [@marche_literature_2012].

-Stanley Fish, another prominent critic of the digital humanities, contrasts two "visions" of the humanities.
-The first exists within the "linear, temporal medium in the context of which knowledge is discrete, partial and situated---knowledge at this time and this place experienced by this limited being.
-The second, digital one, imagines a "steady yet dynamic state where there is movement and change, but no center, no beginning and end, just all middle."
+Stanley Fish, another prominent critic of the digital humanities, finds the opposite problem.
+In contrasting two "visions" of the humanities, digits and computation fall under suspicion for being too undifferentiated.
+The traditional humanities for Fish exist within the "linear, temporal medium in the context of which knowledge is discrete, partial and situated---knowledge at this time and this place experienced by this limited being."
+By contrast, the digital humanities imagine a "steady yet dynamic state where there is movement and change, but no center, no beginning and end, just all middle."
 The digital vision is meant to deliver us from linearity and from time itself, Fish argues [@fish_digital_2012].
-For Fish, the digital fails because it does not offer enough difference.
+For Fish, the digital fails because it does not offer *enough* difference:

+> Delivered from linearity, from time-bound, sharply delineated meanings, from
+> mortality, from death, everyone, no longer a one, will revel in and
+> participate in the universal dance, a "mystical dance" of "mazes intricate,
+> / Eccentric, intervolved, yet regular / Then most when most irregular they
+> seem, / And in their motions harmony divine / So smooths her charming tones,
+> that God's own ear / Listens delighted.
+(John Milton, "Paradise Lost," V,
+> 620, 622-627)

 Whether too discrete or too continuous, the critics agree on the danger of digitization.
 Digital being takes place of determinism and mechanization in